[FD Logo]

 A change of clothes, especially SOCKS.
 LRP is an outdoor, overland activity and can sometimes get a little muddy and damp.

 Food.
 All of our sites have functioning fully equipped kitchens (usually including microwaves) but you need to bring your own food and drink.
+Sometimes the event will be very busy so you may not have very much time to cook, so plan for that.

 Cash.
 Unfortunately, nothing in life is free.
 We have to pay for site costs, monster and NPC costume and weapons and props.
-Our current costs (as of May 2009) are as follows:
+Our current costs (as of January 2023) are as follows:

-Stopover (Fri-Sun)£9
+Stopover (Fri-Sun)£15

-Single Length Mission£9.50
+Single Length Mission£15

-Extended Single Length Mission£11
+Extended Single Length Mission£20

-Double Length Mission£18
+Double Length Mission£30

 Things You Don't Need To Bring